zhululai/radon-ide/chePlugins/README.md

-# radon-ide-commands README
+# chePlugins README

-This is a Visual Studio Code extension to add commands in the RADON-IDE based on the Eclipse Che technology
+This repository contains plugins to customize the RADON-IDE according to the project needs.

-## Features

-* Deploy CSAR command: right-click on a .csar file to visualize the "Deploy CSAR" command and start the deployment process